 - Coffee is a terrific way to enhance the flavor of chocolate.
 If you do not like a “mocha” taste, subtle as it is in this dessert, use water instead of coffee and omit the Kahlua.

-- You must wait about a half hour before digging in.
+- You must wait for about a half-hour before digging in.
 This will allow for the sauce to cool and thicken.

 - Serve warm with a scoop of vanilla ice cream.
 The contrast of the hot fudgy sauce and cake with the cool melting ice cream is wonderful!

 - PRO-Tip: If your oven runs hot or cool, you may need to adjust the baking time.
 If you have a newer oven, you can adjust the temperature using an oven thermometer and your oven manual.